sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This key contains the ssh public key that can connect to the nodes via SSH using the ec2-user user
+The SSH public key that can connect to the nodes via SSH using the `ec2-user` user.
+Example: the contents of your `~/.ssh/id_ras.pub` file.

 ## .spec.kubernetes.nodePoolGlobalAmiType